Search The Nudge

 For dessert, you can get a very inventive Hokkaido Potato; it involves baked potato mille-feuille (!) with sake & white chocolate cream, butter, and sake gelato.
 The potato allows for a little bit of salt to find its way into the dish, while still remaining creamy & sweet.
 Or, if you’re not feeling quite that adventurous, you can always go for the classic – and rich – chocolate & hazelnut fondant.

-All things considered – what with the talent in the kitchen and all – the prices are neither particularly cheap, nor too eye-watering either (starters from £14, mains £26, desserts £10)… and as for what an actual trivet is?
+All things considered – what with the two Michelin Stars and all – the prices are neither particularly cheap, nor too eye-watering either (starters from £14, mains £26, desserts £10)… and as for what an actual trivet is?
 They’re the large metal coaster-style things for pots & pans to rest on tables, or above fires.

 Oh, and just when you thought it was all over?